-- Laboratory studies: decreased Hgb, Hct, MCV; increased RBC count, RDW; HbH on hemoglobin electrophoresis; iron studies normal.
+- Laboratory studies: decreased Hgb, Hct, MCV; increased RBC count, red cell distribution width (RDW); HbH on hemoglobin electrophoresis; iron studies normal.

-At major thalassemia and intermediate thalassemia, hypochromasia and poikilocytosis are more distinct.
-Reticulocytes, LDH and bilirubin are increased; haptoglobin is decreased.
+In major thalassemia and intermediate thalassemia, hypochromasia, and poikilocytosis are more distinct.
+Reticulocytes, lactate dehydrogenase (LDH), and bilirubin are increased; haptoglobin is decreased.

-Further criteria confirming the suspicion are a positive family history, disturbed hemoglobinization in bone marrow aspirate and genome analysis.
+Further criteria confirming the suspicion are positive family history, disturbed hemoglobinization in bone marrow aspirate, and genome analysis.

 Therapy of Thalassemia

-The ideal therapy is allogenic stem cell transplantation.
+The ideal therapy is allogeneic stem cell transplantation.
 Since the minor form does not usually require treatment, this primarily applies to major thalassemia.

 Course and Prognosis of Thalassemia

-While minor and intermediate thalassemia mostly progress without complications, major thalassemia can lead to death at infant age without treatment.
+While minor and intermediate thalassemia mostly progresses without complications, major thalassemia during infancy can lead to death if not treated.
 Another life-shortening factor is increased iron accumulation (hemosiderosis), which is why iron supplementation is contraindicated in cases of thalassemia.